UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 ---

-> Character design is a challenging process: artists need to design a generally new
+> Character design is a challenging process: artists need to create a new set of characters tailored to the specific game/animation requirements while still following the general anatonomy and perspective rules.
+The quesiton

 <!--more-->
 {: class="table-of-content"}